comit-network/RFCs/registry.md

 ## SWAP Protocols

-The following is a list of protocols defined in COMIT RFCs for use in the `protocol` header of a SWAP message.
+The following is a list of protocols defined in COMIT RFCs for use in the `protocol` header of a SWAP message (i.e. a REQUEST message with type SWAP).

 | Value           | Reference                          | Description            |
 | :-------------- | ---------------------------------- | ---------------------- |